mrtazz/plustache/README.md

 # plustache - mustache templates for C++
 Basic port of [mustache templating](http://mustache.github.com) to C++.

-This is a fork of plustache to remove the dependency on Boost.
-Also adds an Xcode project with library and test targets, and fixes some bugs.

 ## Motivation
 I just wanted to port mustache and build simple templating for C++.
 And I am still trying hard to keep it simple.